stefan-urban/eagle-libs/README.md

-A collection of nearly all eage library files designed by me.

-Ready to use!
+My collection of frequently used EAGLE libraries.